house for plants

 Instructor: Jun'ya Ishigami

-TYPE: Architectural Design; Model Making; Industrial Design - project at the Harvard Graduate School of Design
+TYPE: Architectural Design; Model Making; Industrial Design - project at Harvard University Graduate School of Design

 I feel that the relationship between humans and nature is unfair, as it appears that everything is designed for human beings.
 From urban planners to architects, they place humans at the center.
 They never carefully design a natural space.
 It seems that humans are at the center of everything artificial or non-artificial.
 We should not be so anthropocentric.